MrGiovanni/UNetPlusPlus/README.md

 # UNet++: A Nested U-Net Architecture for Medical Image Segmentation

-This is an implementation of ["UNet++: A Nested U-Net Architecture for Medical Image Segmentation"](https://link.springer.com/chapter/10.1007/978-3-030-00889-5_1) in Keras deep learning framework (Tensorflow as backend). **UNet++** (nested U-Net architecture) is proposed for a more precise segmentation.
-We introduce intermediate layers to skip connections of U-Net, which naturally form multiple new up-sampling paths from different depths, ensembling U-Nets of various receptive fields.
+UNet++ is a new general purpose image segmentation architecture that aims at a more precise segmentation.
+UNet++ consists of U-Nets of varying depths whose decoders are densely connected at the same resolution via the redesigned skip pathways.

 <p align="center">
   <img src="https://github.com/MrGiovanni/Nested-UNet/blob/master/Figures/fig_UNet%2B%2B.png" width="700"/>